-- An individual may contribute up to an aggregate of \$500 (monetary or in-kind contributions, or a combination of both) to a candidate and that candidate's committee in a calendar year.
-Individuals are limited to \$12,500 per year in aggregate contributions to all candidates and candidate committees.
-An individual under age 18 is limited to a total of \$25 per year in political contributions to all candidates and political committees. - o A political action committee (PAC) or a people's committee may contribute up to an aggregate of \$500 per year to a candidate and that candidate's committee. - o Registered lobbyists may only contribute up to an aggregate of \$200 per year to a candidate and that candidate's committee. - o A ward, town or city political party committee may contribute up to an aggregate of \$1,000 per year to a candidate and that candidate's committee.
-There is no limit on in-kind contributions from a local party committee. - o A candidate or candidate's committee may not accept any contribution, including an in-kind contribution of goods, services, equipment, personnel, facilities or the like, from a business corporation or professional corporation ("PC"), or from any association or organization comprised in whole or in part of business or professional corporations.
-However, an individual may use his or her unincorporated business to make a contribution to the campaign fund of a candidate, as long as the name of the individual contributor is also disclosed.
+- o An individual may contribute up to an aggregate of \$1,000 (monetary or in-kind contributions, or a combination of both) to a candidate and that candidate's committee in a calendar year. - o A political action committee (PAC) or a people's committee may contribute up to an aggregate of \$500 per year to a candidate and that candidate's committee. - o Registered lobbyists may only contribute up to an aggregate of \$200 per year to a candidate and that candidate's committee. - A ward, town or city political party committee may contribute up to an aggregate of \$1,000 per year to a candidate and that candidate's committee.
+There is no limit on in-kind contributions from a local party committee. - A candidate or candidate's committee may not accept any contribution, including an in-kind contribution of goods, services, equipment, personnel, facilities or the like, from business or professional corporations, partnerships or limited liability companies, or from any association or organization comprised in whole or in part of business or professional corporations.
+However, an individual may use his or her sole proprietorship to make a contribution to the campaign fund of a candidate, as long as the name of the individual contributor is also disclosed.